o3de/o3de.org/content/docs/user-guide/features/packaging/asset-bundler/command-line-reference.md

 ## Comparison rules \- `comparisonRules` {#asset-bundler-command-line-reference-comparisonrules}

 The `comparisonRules` command is used to generate comparison rules files\.
 Comparison rules files are used as inputs for the [compare](#asset-bundler-command-line-reference-compare) subcommand\.
 Comparison rules files are pre\-built descriptions of which operations to perform and in what order\.
-For more information on comparison rules, see [Amazon Lumberyard Asset List Comparison Operations](/docs/user-guide/features/packaging/asset-bundler/list-operations.md)\.
+For more information on comparison rules, see [Open 3D Engine Asset List Comparison Operations](/docs/user-guide/features/packaging/asset-bundler/list-operations.md)\.

 ### Options {#asset-bundler-command-line-reference-comparisonrules-options}